hemauricio/anagrams/README.md

 Please be mindful of the complexity of the algorithm.

 #### NOTE: The Spanish Royal Academy's dictionary (RAE) is used for this.

+Note to future self: This can be improved, as multiple instances of any letter will generate *n* repeated permutations with *n* being the number of duplicate letters in the word.